From unemployment benefits and pensions to childcare allowance and more, we explain all you need to know about social security in Austria.

 Generally, employees are subject to compulsory social security under the Austrian system.
 This is based on income for work mainly performed in Austria.
-Employers will automatically register employees for social security insurance when they are hired.
+Employers automatically register employees for social security insurance when they are hired.

 Receiving social security in Austria as an expat

-Impressively, Austria ranks 6th in the Quality of Life Index in 2020 with the country’s capital, Vienna, being named the world’s most liveable city for the second year running in the Economist Intelligence Unit (EIU) Index.
+Impressively, Austria ranks sixth in the Quality of Life Index in 2020 with the country’s capital, Vienna, being named the world’s most liveable city for the second year running in the Economist Intelligence Unit (EIU) Index.
 Essentially, this is down to the impressive social security on offer, along with political stability, a low crime rate, and overall high quality of life.
 It is hardly surprising, therefore, that nearly a third of expats living in Austria consider staying there forever.

 EU/EFTA nationals in Austria

 In the EU, employees only pay social security contributions in one country.
 Therefore, the employee’s place of work and their country of residence will decide which country’s system applies to them.